 Black Oak Ensemble

-The Black Oak Ensemble has performed throughout the US including appearances at the Ravinia Festival, the Chicago Cultural Center, the Art Institute of Chicago, the Latino Music Festival, Mayne Stage, WFMT Radio, the Grand Rapids Museum of Art and has held residencies at Eau Claire University, St. John’s School for the Arts (USVI) and the New Music School Chicago.
+The Black Oak Ensemble has performed throughout the United States and Europe, including appearances at the Ravinia Festival, Chicago Cultural Center, Art Institute of Chicago, Latino Music Festival, Mayne Stage, WFMT, Grand Rapids Museum of Art, Communauté Juive de Nancy, and Le Festival du film Juif de Paris, and has held residencies at Eau Claire University, St. John’s School for the Arts (USVI), Arizona State University, and Safford Arizona.
+The Black Oak Ensemble currently serves as Ensemble-in-Residence at the New Music School in Chicago.

-As dedicated educators, the members of the ensemble have recently put down roots in the south of France, creating 'Musique Dans Le Gers', a music festival in the southwest of France, which gives them the opportunity to work with young musicians and share their gift of music with the community.
+Dedicated educators, the members of the ensemble have put down roots in the south of France, creating Musique Dans Le Gers, a music festival that provides an opportunity to work with young artists and share their experiences and music with the community.

 The ensemble is named for the black oak, a beautiful tree native to its home state of Illinois (one stands in the front yard of Desirée Ruhstrat and David Cunliffe).